 “You should have shot me in the back.”

-I moved my left hand to wave it before my buckle.
+While he was distracted with bravado I moved my left hand to wave it before my buckle.
 The light that cascaded out was blinding in the darkness.
 I closed my eyes just as it flared before me.
-I leapt like a springing deer backward towards the waiting water.
-Gunfire filled the night, the wind of bullets fired high and wide slipped past me, and the dock cracked and shattered under the fire of those fired low.
+I leaped like a springing deer backward towards the waiting water.
+Gunfire filled the night, the wind of bullets fired high and wide slipped past me, and the dock cracked and shattered under the impact of those fired low.

-“Get down before you tip us over you idiot.”
-Came the growl of my trusted sidekick and ally Sunday.
+“Get down before you tip us over you idiot,” Came the growl of my trusted sidekick and ally Sunday.
 I cursed at his need to ruin my amazing standing exit before finding my seat and grabbing an oar to help pull through the water.
 The trek home would be long and arduous, but I would not be coming home alone.